ViPlan: A Benchmark for Visual Planning with Symbolic Predicates and Vision-Language Models: Prompts

+In the following, we report prompts for the Ground, Ground + CoT, Plan, and Plan + CoT methods used in our experiments.
+The prompts for Action and Action + CoT use the same format as Plan and Plan + CoT respectively, with the JSON only containing a single "action" element rather than a full plan (and the wording in the system prompt adjusted accordingly to ask for a single action rather than a plan).
+For the memory augmented Ground variants, the prompts are the same as the ones reported, with the memory context appended at the end of the user prompt.
+All possible memory augmentations are reported after the prompts.

-\begin{prompt}[title=VLM-as-grounder prompt for ViPlan-BW without CoT] <system> You are tasked with replying to a question about the given image.
+\begin{prompt}[title=Ground prompt for ViPlan-BW] <system> You are tasked with replying to a question about the given image.
 You will be given a single question, defined after the keyword "Question:" and will need to answer it ONLY with Yes or No. Do not write anything else besides your answer.

 The image will be about colored blocks and how they relate to each other.
 In the environment, the blocks will be arranged in columns, spanning from left to right.
 Keep in mind that some of these columns can be empty with no blocks currently placed in them.
 Within a column one or multiple blocks of different colors can be stacked on top of each other.
 Your task is to correctly evaluate the question based on the image provided. </system> <user> {image} </user> \end{prompt}